xcore/sw_motor_control/doc/quickstart/index.rst

    The default application will spin the motors using a field oriented control algorithm.
 The display will show the speed of each motor, and the demand speed of both.
 Buttons A and B will alter the demand speed for the system.

+   **NOTE** : The ADC configuration jumpers, J34 and J35 on the control board must be set as follows in order for the default firmware to correctly run.
+J34 must be set to *South*, and J35 must be set to *North*.

 Control board
 ~~~~~~~~~~~~~